mvw123/CalibrationBoard/README.md

 ================

-Reference board for calibration of Voltage, current, resistance Capacitance and Inductance
+Reference board for calibration of Voltage, current, resistance Capacitance and Inductance The design is created in Eagle CAD v 6.5.0 (free version) and uses the standard PCB board size.

 CAD A - [RELEASED TO PCB FABRICATOR]
 ====================================

-Board has been released for PCB fabrication at ITead Requires the parts to be specified before purchase
+The board has been released for PCB fabrication at ITead Requires the parts to be specified before purchase

 Voltage reference -> 2.5V and 5.0V < 10mA load